dannasman/birdnest/README.md

 Solution proposal for the Reaktor Developer Trainee pre-assignment.
+[Link to deployed application](https://duckduckgo.com).